 What Is Embryo Grading in IVF?Fertility Treatment

 Babies who are born with the help of assisted reproductive technologies, such as IVF, undergo further growth and development stages through their embryonic phase in the lab.
-The embryologists consider different grading systems for the embryos before they are transferred to the mother's uterus.
-One of the important stages in the IVF process is examining the embryo's quality in a laboratory to select a better-quality one for transferring.
+The embryologists consider different embryo grading systems before transferring them to the mother's uterus.
+One of the important stages in the IVF process is examining the embryo's quality grade in a laboratory to select a better-quality one for transferring.

 In other words, embryo quality or grading system is one of the effective factors in a successful IVF treatment.
 Since the embryo is usually transferred to the uterus on day 3 (cleavage stage) or day 5 (blastocyst stage), it is essential to examine some embryo characteristics such as inner cell mass, Trophectoderm, and the degree of blastocyst expansion to detect a healthy embryo.

 Read this article for more information about embryo grading procedures, results, etc.

 What Is Examined in Embryo Grading System?

 The embryologists use the following terms to examine the embryo characteristics: